Where Should You Save Your Down Payment Money?

 Save More Money for Your Down Payment

-Income and interest are great, but the fastest method to expand your down payment is to deposit more money.
+Income and interest are great, but the fastest method to expand your down payment money is to deposit more money.
 Here are some ideas that help you save as much as possible:

 ii) Employ automatic savings or a financial savings app.
 By “rounding off” your transactions and squirreling change into a savings or wagering process, your bank’s mobile app or other dedicated apps like Digit or Qapital can easily tuck away some extra dollars for you.